eslint/eslint/docs/rules/comma-style.md

 This rule has a string option:

-* `"last"` (default) requires a comma after and in the same line as an array element, object property, or variable declaration
+* `"last"` (default) requires a comma after and on the same line as an array element, object property, or variable declaration
-* `"first"` requires a comma before and in the same line as an array element, object property, or variable declaration
+* `"first"` requires a comma before and on the same line as an array element, object property, or variable declaration

-This rule can have an object option:
+This rule also accepts an additional `exceptions` object:

 * `"exceptions"` has properties whose names correspond to node types in the abstract syntax tree (AST) of JavaScript code: